mediocregopher/bananaq/README.md

 Get information about all active queues and consumer groups. `QUEUE queue` and `GROUP consumerGroup` may both be specified zero or more times each to only retrieve information about specific queues and consumer groups.
+A `QUEUE` must be specified if a `GROUP` is specified.

 An array structure is returned with the following layout: